Small Faded Genes Logo

 HAMMON/SHRUBSOLE: Charles Francis HAMMON commemorated at Saltwood, and Cecil Nelson Frederick HAMMON commemorated at Brook were fourth cousins.
 Henry George SHRUBSOLE listed on the memorial at Sellindge was a second cousin to Charles Francis HAMMON, and a fourth cousin to Cecil Nelson HAMMON. (click here for their common ancestry).

 HAMMOND: Albert HAMMOND and Frederick HAMMOND, both listed on the Westmarsh memorial, were brothers.
-They both enlisted in 7th Btn, The Buffs, and they had consecutive service numbers.
+They both enlisted in 7th Btn The Buffs, and they had consecutive service numbers.

 HANDCOCK/HUSK: Albert HANDCOCK, Frederick HANDCOCK and William HANDCOCK, all listed on the memorial at Brook were brothers.
 They are also commemorated on the memorial at Wye.
 Albert HUSK commemorated at Tilmanstone was their second cousin once removed. (common ancestry to follow)